Updated on August 13th, 2021 by Bob Ciura

 Monthly dividend stocks are unique in their ability to generate consistent dividend income for their shareholders.
-Unfortunately, there are very few monthly dividend stocks.
+There are not many monthly dividend stocks.
 But they could be appealing for certain income investors, such as retirees, who desire more frequent payments than the traditional quarterly dividend payers.

 It should also be noted that U.S. investors face a 15% withholding tax on dividends paid by Canadian companies.
 This withholding tax is waived if shares of Canadian companies are held in approved retirement accounts, such as an IRA.